Blue Zircon is one of the birthstones for December and an alternate gem for the 4th wedding anniversary.

 Onyx has been used in jewellery as far back as Mesopotamia, one of the cradles of civilization.

-Golden beryl is one of the gems for the 7th wedding anniversary.
+Golden Beryl is one of the gems for the 7th wedding anniversary.

 Golden or Yellow Beryl is the yellow variety of beryl.
 Other colours in the Beryl family are: blue (Aquamarine), green (Emerald & Green Beryl), pink (Morganite ), colourless (White Beryl/Goshenite), and red (Bixbite from Utah).